Ancient Aleppo: Early Bronze Age

-Early Bronze Age
+Early Bronze IV

+In the Early Bronze IV (c.
+2350-2020 BCE), the nature of Aleppo is debated.
+This period at the end of the EBA was characterized by climate variability and severe droughts at 2210-2130 (4.2 ka event, Fall of the Akkadian Empire in 2154 BCE) and 2036-2023 BCE (Decline and Fall of Ur III in 2004 BCE).

 Aleppo appears in historical records as an important city much earlier than Damascus.
 The first record of Aleppo may be from the third millennium BC if the identification of Aleppo as Armi, a city-state closely related to Ebla is correct.
 Armi has also been identified with the modern Tell Bazi.
 Giovanni Pettinato describes Armi as Ebla's alter ego.
 Naram-Sin of Akkad (or his grandfather Sargon) destroyed both Ebla and Arman in the 23rd century BC.

+Middle Bronze Age

+In the Middle Bronze Age (c.
+2020-1550 BCE), Aleppo became a dominant regional power in the region.

+Middle Bronze I

+In Middle Bronze IA (MB IA, c.
+2020-1900 BCE), the region recovered from the Collapse of the Early Bronze Age.
+In the aftermath, settlement patterns shifted and new centers emerged.
+Comparison can be made with Ebla Mardikh IIIA1, and Isin-Larsa period in Mesopotamia.

+In Middle Bronze IB (MB IB, c.
+1900-1820 BCE), the region of Aleppo started to gain a dominant role paving the way for the Great Kingdom of Yamhad in the following MB IIA-period.
+Comparison can be made with Ebla Mardikh IIIA2.